arthurazs/dotapatch/README.md

  - **Changelog** see [releases](/../../releases).

 ## Contributing

-I need your help improving **dotapatch**!
-Please open [new issues](/../../issues/new) if you have any feedback, questions or ideias.
-Also, feel free to open [pull requests](/../../compare) if you want to help me improve some of the code.
+Do you have any feedback, questions or ideias?
+Do you want to report a bug?
+Even better, would you like to fix a bug or implement a feature?

+First of all, thank you!
+Make sure to read the [Contributing Guidelines][contributing] for details.

 ## Code of Conduct

 The [Code of Conduct] for this project is based on [Contributor Covenant][conduct].
 Any unacceptable behavior may be reported by contacting the project team at [arthurazsoares@gmail.com][email].